jayposs/kvfun/notes.md

-# Notes
+## Notes
+See client1/client1.go for examples of using most features.
+See loader/loader.go for example of bulk data loader.
+See server/server.go for db server program (~130 lines).

+References to "rec/record" mean the Value ( []byte ) used for Gets and Puts.

-Sorting Options Used in Qry Request
+**Sorting Options Used in Qry Request**
 Code located in kvf/handlers.go
 ```
 // constants used by sort code in Qry func